rwood/WallpaperChange/README.md

 Right-click on the Tray Icon and select "Start Automatically".

 Uninstall:
-Ricght-click on the Tray Icon and de-select "Start Automatically".
+Right-click on the Tray Icon and de-select "Start Automatically".
 Delete the files.